4degrees/sawmill/doc/guide/configuration.rst

     :copyright: Copyright (c) 2013 Martin Pengelly-Phillips
     :license: See LICENSE.txt.

-.. _bark.guide.configuration:
+.. _mill.guide.configuration:

 Configuration
 =============

-Bark comes with some default *configurators* that are simple helper functions for configuring the system.
-Each one is registered in the :py:data:`bark.configurators` dictionary and can be called through the :py:func:`bark.configure` function.
+Mill comes with some default *configurators* that are simple helper functions for configuring the system.
+Each one is registered in the :py:data:`mill.configurators` dictionary and can be called through the :py:func:`mill.configure` function.

-The default configurator is the :py:mod:`~bark.configurator.classic` one which you would have used in the :ref:`bark.guide.getting_started` guide.
+The default configurator is the :py:mod:`~mill.configurator.classic` one which you would have used in the :ref:`mill.guide.getting_started` guide.

 .. note::

-    You can find reference for each configurator that comes with Bark in the :mod:`bark.configurator` section.
+    You can find reference for each configurator that comes with Mill in the :mod:`mill.configurator` section.

 You don't have to use a configurator though (or you might want to create your own) so let's take a look at manually configuring the system.

 First, decide what you want to handle, where it should go and how it should be formatted.
-For our purposes, we will configure Bark to:
+For our purposes, we will configure Mill to:

 * Send all logs to :py:attr:`sys.stderr` that have a level greater than 'warning' or have been tagged with a 'user' key.
 The format will be just